Welcome to the Lake Villa Timberwolves 2019 Spring Lacrosse Info Page

-The Spring Lacrosse season starts the first week of April and ends with play-offs on June 9 & 10.
+The Spring Lacrosse season starts the first week of April and ends with play-offs in June.
 Games are generally scheduled on Sundays, with younger levels playing earlier in the day and older levels playing later in the day.
 Practices are 2-3 nights a week.

 Where do we practice?